jhucsf/spring2021/assign/assign02.md

 * `cPostfixCalcFuncs.c`: This file contains implementations of functions to implement the postfix caculator, with the exception of the `eval` function.
-* `cPostfixCalcMain.c`: This file contains the implementation of the `eval` function.
+* `cPostfixCalcEval.c`: This file contains the implementation of the `eval` function.

 Each function in `cPostfixCalcFuncs.c` and `cPostfixCalcMain.c` has detailed comments describing the expected behavior of the function.